 Certain investments, such as CMBS, that are publicly traded but for which no readily available market quotations exist, are generally valued on the basis of information furnished by an independent pricing service that uses a valuation matrix which incorporates both dealer-supplied valuations and electronic data processing techniques.
-To assess the continuing appropriateness of pricing sources and methodologies, the Adviser regularly performs price verification procedures and issues challenges as necessary to independent pricing services or brokers, and any differences are reviewed in accordance with the valuation procedures.
+To assess the continuing appropriateness of pricing sources and methodologies, the Adviser regularly performs price verification procedures and issues challenges as necessary to independent pricing services, and any differences are reviewed in accordance with the valuation procedures.
 The Valuation Designee will utilize a number of factors to determine if the quotations are representative of fair value, including through comparison of prices to multiple sources and monitoring of significant valuation events.
 The Sub-Adviser may also provide relevant information to the Adviser in its capacity as Valuation Designee.

-Securities that are not publicly traded or whose market prices are not readily available, as will be the case for a substantial portion of CRE Debt Investments and direct real estate investments, will initially be valued at cost and thereafter valued at fair value as determined by the Adviser in good faith pursuant to the policies adopted by the Adviser and approved by the Board, based on, among other things, the input of the Adviser and independent valuation firm(s) engaged to review the Fund's investments.
+Securities that are not publicly traded or whose market prices are not readily available, as will be the case for a substantial portion of CRE Debt Investments and direct real estate investments, will initially be valued at acquisition cost until a fair value is determined by the Adviser in good faith pursuant to the policies adopted by the Adviser and approved by the Board, based on, among other things, the input of the Adviser and independent valuation firm(s) engaged to review the Fund's investments.
 The Adviser and independent valuation firm(s) will use a variety of approaches to establish the fair value of these investments in good faith.
-The approaches used will generally include widely recognized and utilized valuation approaches and methodologies, including an analysis of discounted cash flows, publicly traded comparable companies and comparable transactions and will also consider recent transaction prices and other factors in the valuation.
-An independent, third-party valuation firm will generally review all of the Fund's Level 3 investments on an annual basis.
-In the interim between third-party evaluations, the Valuation Committee shall value each Level 3 investment on a monthly basis as set forth in the procedures adopted by Adviser and approved by the Board.
+The approaches used will generally include widely recognized and utilized valuation approaches and methodologies, including an analysis of discounted cash flows, comparable credit spreads, publicly traded comparable companies and comparable transactions and will also consider recent transaction prices and other factors in the valuation.
+An independent, third-party valuation firm will generally review all of the Fund's Level 3 investments on a semi-annual basis.
+In the interim between third-party evaluations, the Adviser monitors these investments on a daily basis and the Valuation Committee reviews each Level 3 investment on a monthly basis as set forth in the procedures adopted by Adviser and approved by the Board.

-The Valuation Designee provides the Board with reports on a quarterly basis, or more frequently if necessary, identifying valuation activity with respect to Level 2 and Level 3 holdings in the Fund's portfolio.
+The Valuation Designee provides the Board with reports on a quarterly basis, or more frequently if necessary, identifying valuation activity with respect to Level 1, Level 2, and Level 3 holdings in the Fund's portfolio.
 Fair value determinations are based upon all available inputs that the Valuation Designee deems relevant, which may include indicative dealer quotes, values of like securities, recent portfolio company financial statements and forecasts for the investment, and valuations prepared by independent valuation firms.